swharden/ROI-Analysis-Pipeline/data/README.md

-# Demo Data
+# Sample Data

-These folders contain example data to test script development with.
+These folders contain example data used for testing